Structural

 The Bridge design pattern separates an abstraction from its implementation, allowing both to vary independently.
 This pattern is particularly useful when you want to avoid a permanent binding between an abstraction and its implementation, or when both the abstraction and its implementation need to be extended by subclassing.

-• Component: The base interface or abstract class for all objects in the composition.
-It declares the common operations for both simple (leaf) and complex (composite) objects.
+- Component: The base interface for all objects in the composition, declaring common operations for both leaves and composites.

-• Leaf: Represents the end objects of a composition.
-A leaf has no children.
+- Leaf: The end object of a composition that has no children.

-• Client: Manipulates the objects in the composition through the Component interface.
+- Client: The class that manipulates objects in the composition through the Component interface.

-• Makes it easier to add new kinds of components.
+- It makes it easier to add new kinds of components without changing existing code.

-The following diagram illustrates the Composite pattern with our guitar effects example, showing how individual effects (leaves) and effects chains (composites) share the same interface, enabling tree-like structures:
+The diagram below illustrates how the Composite pattern is applied in our effects scenario: both individual effects (Reverb, Delay) and the EffectsChain implement the same Effect interface, allowing nested structures:

 classDiagram